Richard T. T. Forman

 Honors in the USA

 Dr. Forman has received honorary degrees from Miami University (Doctor of Humane Letters), Harvard University (Master of Arts), Conway School of Design, and Florida International University (Doctor of Science).
 He served as Vice President of the Ecological Society of America and President of the Torrey Botanical Society.
 He established the Ecological Society of America’s first Washington Office, overseeing its initial policy and practices.
 In addition to directing university graduate programs, for twelve years he directed a small ecological research center at Rutgers, the Hutcheson Memorial Forest Center.
 Forman has been a Member of the Editorial Board of six scientific journals, and has served on three National Research Council/TRB committees.
-He has written Forewords for thirteen published books.
+He has written Forewords for sixteen published books.
 His board memberships included The Trustees of Reservations and The Nature Conservancy-Massachusetts Chapter.
 He was named Distinguished Landscape Ecologist by IALE, received the Pine Barrens Hall of Fame Award, and was elected Fellow of the Ecological Society of America and of the American Association for the Advancement of Science.

 Biological Aide, U. S. Fish and Wildlife Service, Patuxent Research Refuge, Maryland.
 Member, Committee of Examiners for GRE Advanced Test in Biology, Educational Testing Service.
 Consultant and collaborator with The Nature Conservancy in protection of natural areas.
 Presenter of four workshops/sessions on landscape ecology and its applications, Florence, Italy.
 Invited presentations (>250) at institutions in United Kingdom, Ireland, Belgium, Netherlands, Germany, Switzerland, Czech Republic, Slovakia, Romania, Turkey, Italy, France, Spain, Portugal, Canada, USA, Mexico, Guatemala, Costa Rica, Colombia, Venezuela, Brazil, Australia, New Zealand, Japan, China.
-Numerous invited talks at Forman’s home university and contributed papers presented at professional meetings.
+Numerous invited talks at Forman’s home university and papers presented at professional meetings.
 Commencement address, “Choose a place, at any scale; make it better, for nature and us,” Florida International University.
 Service on diverse task forces, committees and boards for local and state agencies plus statewide non-profit organizations, focusing on land-use planning, open space protection, conservation, recreation, and historic preservation.

 Harvard University, Graduate School of Design, 48 Quincy St., Cambridge, MA 02138, USA